 Long-term: The mobilization from bones is thought to be due to pulsatile lowering of calcium stimulating the parathyroid to release parathormone thus pulling calcium out of the bones.
 The kidneys respond by releasing phosphorus and thus stabilize the calcium/phosphorus ratio.
-Because the release of parathormone is pulsatile, an increase, rather than decrease, of new bone formation occurs.
+Because the release of parathormone is pulsatile, an increase, rather than decrease, of new bone formation occurs1.
 Osteoporosis has been monitored in patients undergoing chelation therapy.
 In one study of 61 patients (38 women), bone densitometry was performed before and after EDTA chelation therapy.
 They noted no decrease in actual bone density levels and a slight, though non-significant increase.
-They noted no gender differences.
+They noted no gender differences.65 tolerance.66 Nonetheless, the study protocol calls for diabetics on insulin to snack before the infusion, and for study sites to be able to recognize symptoms of hypoglycemia and have oral and intravenous glucose supplements available for use if necessary.
+Hypoglycemia has not been observed in the PACT.
+If hypoglycemia occurs during or after infusions despite compliance with the advice to snack before infusions, diabetics will be requested to reduce the dose of their morning insulin by 50% on infusion days, and their primary physician will be notified.